Titz0x/100-days-of-Information-Security/README.md

 2) Lab "Countering detection and response"
 3) Thinking through the study week:
   Monday - Computer Architecture, Tuesday - Computer Networks, Wednesday - Operating Systems, Thursday-Saturday - Python/C Programming, Sunday - Day Off

+- DAY 8:
+1) Computer Architecture : introduction; what are 0 and 1 from the point of view of a computer; number systems; addition, transfer, overflow; solution of the problem of representation of negative numbers; fractional numbers; simplest electronic components; RAM cell device; von neumann principles; components of a computing system; differences in computer architectures